reactjs/react.dev/content/tutorial/tutorial.md

   }
 ```

 With this change, "X"s and "O"s can take turns.
-Next, change the "status" text in Board's `render` so that it displays which player has the next turn:
+Let's also change the "status" text in Board's `render` so that it displays which player has the next turn:

 ```javascript{2}
   render() {